sjbennett123/polarlarp/content/rules/_index.md

 Elves are long-lived people with pointed ears.
 That may be the only thing all the elven races have in common!

 All elves can buy the skills Resist Sleep and Resist Charm .
 They have one less Body Point than a human character of the same class and level.
-They can buy the Ar chery skill at half cost (round up), but they cannot use Tw o Handed Blunt weapons or Two Handed Swords.
+They can buy the Ar chery skill at half cost (round up), but they cannot use Two Handed Blunt weapons or Two Handed Swords.

 There are many varieties of elves.
 The most common are:

-#### **Amani Elf**
+#### Amani Elf

 Amani elves are descendants of Quentari elves.
 Many years ago, a political rift developed in Quentari and many of the elves movedto the Ash Forest (or the “Amani” forest in their language) in the Duchy of Ashbury in Evendarr to start anew.
 Since then, they have spread all over the continent.